matuzo/matuzoat/src/blog/the-dark-side-of-the-grid.md

 Of course, there’s Flexbox but its strength lies in distributing available space and placing items *either* vertically or horizontally.
 Flexbox loses a lot of its flexibility as soon as you’re applying `flex-wrap` and add widths to your flex items.

-> „If you are adding widths to all your flex items, you probably need grid “
+> If you are adding widths to all your flex items, you probably need grid

 Rachel Andrew | Render 2017